 By Herbert Lash

-U.S. stocks mostly rose, following the benchmark S&P 500's best two-day advance in four months late last week, while a measure of global equity activity and a broad European stock index rose slightly.
+U.S. stocks were mixed on the heels of the benchmark S&P 500's best two-day performance in four months late last week, while a measure of global equity activity and a broad European stock index rose slightly.

 "It doesn't provide a lot of incentive to move the dollar out of its current trading range," said Bob Lynch, head of G10 FX strategy at HSBC Bank USA in New York.